baguio itinerary for family

 Baguio Itinerary for Family

-Baguio is a wonderful destination for families seeking a getaway from the heat of the bustling city.
+Baguio is a great destination for families seeking a getaway from the heat of the bustling city.
 Baguio is a popular summer vacation destination for many Filipinos.
 It’s part of the chilly Cordillera Mountains, in the northern Luzon part of the Philippines.
 If you are visiting the City of Pines for the first time, or it’s been years since you last went, here is our recommended Baguio itinerary for your family.

 It’s the first time for our kids to go to Baguio.
 Here we are getting our obligatory selfie with the iconic Lions Club statue along Kennon Road.